Section I: Honor Code and Code of Conduct

 - All hearings are audio-recorded.
-The Reporting Individual and/or Responding Student may request to listen to the audio file as and to the extent permitted by applicable law.
+The Reporting Individual and/or Responding Student may request to listen to the audio file in the event of an appeal.
 Deliberations are not recorded.

 - Admission to the hearing of persons other than the parties involved will be at the discretion of the board chair, in consultation with the CA.

 - Pertinent records, exhibits, and written statements may be accepted as information for consideration by the board chair.
 Formal rules of procedure and evidence are not observed.

 - During the hearing, Reporting Individuals and Responding Students have an opportunity to offer information, and to present materials and witnesses on their behalf, in each case at the discretion of the board chair.

 - The Reporting Individual, the Responding Student, the board, and the CA will have the privilege of questioning all present witnesses and questioning all present parties, at the discretion of the board chair.